erikyuzwa/rogue-punk/README.md

 > :construction: This software is pre 1.0.
 As such, some functionality is missing and/or subject to API breakage.

-RoguePunk is a game engine for 2D web technology games, written in [TypeScript](https://www.typescriptlang.org).
+RoguePunk is a game engine for 2D web technology games, written in [TypeScript](https://www.typescriptlang.org), but you should be free to have the option of using vanilla JavaScript when using the library!

-Back in the day I was super into Flash and FlashPunk, so this is loosely inspired by its greatness.
+Back in the day I was super into Flash game programming using Flixel and FlashPunk, so this is loosely inspired by the wealth of creativity provided by that ecosystem.

+The library is currently making use of the classic [Rot.js](https://ondras.github.io/rot.js/hp/) roguelike library, so that'll be another project dependency.

 ## Installation

 - Use as a dependency of your project:
 ```
-  npm install --save-dev @erikyuzwa/rogue-punk
+  npm install --save-dev @erikyuzwa/rogue-punk rot-js
 ```

 ## Basic Idea